Logitech: Acquisitions

+Logitech announced in July 2023 the acquisition of streaming controller maker Loupedeck for an undisclosed sum.

+Controversies

+In April 2016, Logitech agreed to pay a $7.5 million penalty following allegations that the company and certain former executives improperly inflated its financial results for the 2011 fiscal year to meet earnings guidance, along with other accounting violations.
+The U.S. Securities and Exchange Commission stated that these accounting irregularities misrepresented the Swiss company's financial position, depriving investors of an accurate assessment of its performance.

 Production

 The first Logitech mice, starting from the P4, were made in Le Lieu, in the Swiss Canton of Vaud by Dubois Dépraz SA.

 Production facilities were then established in the United States, Taiwan, Hungary and Ireland before being moved to Suzhou, China.
 As of 2005, the manufacturing operations in China produce approximately half of Logitech's products.
 The remaining production is outsourced to contract manufacturers and original design manufacturers in Asia.